cfpb/pantheon-helpers/README.md

 We don't even have to worry about the _id.
 CouchDB will create one for us if we don't set it explicitly.

-We want to be able to perform four different actions on this data:
+We are going to need to transform our boulder document in four different ways:

-  1. create a new boulder ('b+')
+  1. create a new boulder (`b+`)
-  2. start rolling the rock up the hill ('bu')
+  2. start rolling the boulder up the hill (`bu`)
-  3. make the rock slip away and roll back down the hill ('bd')
+  3. make the boulder slip away and roll back down the hill (`bd`)
-  4. bring the boulder to rest at the bottom of the hill ('br')
+  4. bring the boulder to rest at the bottom of the hill (`br`)

-Obviously, we can never destroy a rock since this is an eternal task.
+Obviously, we can never destroy a boulder since this is an eternal task.
+Note that not all of these actions are actually correspond to an endpoint.
+For example,
+a `br` will only ever be called by a worker handling a `bd` event.

 ### 4. Testing
 Testing is easy because the system is loosely coupled,